 “Once you realize that you’re the only person holding yourself back, you’ll stop making excuses and start making changes.” – Sonya Parker

 It seems that there’s a huge difference between knowing and doing.
-In so many areas of life we make choices that we know don’t really serve us because the desire to have is greater than our willpower to resist.
-Food, exercise, money, career, relationships; in every one of these areas we sabotage our pursuit of success and happiness by making choices that we know aren’t the best, often because they’re more enjoyable than doing what we know makes most sense in the long term.
+In so many areas of life, we make choices that we know don’t really serve us because they desire to have is greater than our willpower to resist.
+Food, exercise, money, career, relationships; in every one of these areas we sabotage our pursuit of success and happiness by making choices that we know aren’t the best, often because they’re more enjoyable than doing what we know makes the most sense in the long term.

 The trouble is poor choices are easy to justify and nothing is guaranteed.
 We know that, as much as we’d like to think that we’ll live a long, healthy life there’s also the chance that won’t happen.
 When we stick to our game plan we’re thinking about the long term but when we take the pleasure instead of the pain we justify it with a “life is short” mindset that gives us a free pass.
 Where’s the balance between having fun and having the resources to ensure the fun lasts into retirement?
 Can we have our cake and eat it too?

 The fun factor

 Anyone who’s ever set a goal knows that there are three key factors when it comes to success: a clear, achievable goal, a solid plan and a strong motivator for success.
 When you set a goal you don’t achieve, the reason for not succeeding is usually connected to one of these three factors.
 We decide that the price required in order to reach the goal is higher than we’re prepared to pay or we find that our desire for the goal just isn’t strong enough to keep us committed to the plan.